Qumulo/QumuloCustomConnector/workshop/qcc-workshop-startqcc.md

 **Note:** Once authenticated you can close the Internet Explorer browser window.

-4. When prompted, enter a QumuloSecret vault password of your choice.
+4. When prompted, enter a QumuloSecret vault password.
     - Use an easy to remember short phrase such as `changeme`.
     - Enter the password a second time for verification.
     - **Remember what you used!** <br><br>